Arizona State University, Tempe – School of Social Transformation

 University of Saskatchewan – Centre for the Study of Cooperatives

 The Centre for the Study of Co-operatives, established in 1984, is an interdisciplinary teaching and research institute located on the University of Saskatchewan campus in Saskatoon.
 One of the key people in its formation was the then president of the university, Leo Kristjanson, who found it surprising that although co-operatives play a crucial role in all segments of the provincial economy and society, very little research was being done into their role and operation.
-To answer this need, Kristjanson established the centre, in conjunction with people from the co-operative sector, the university and the Government of Saskatchewan.
+To answer this need, Kristjanson established the center, in conjunction with people from the co-operative sector, the university and the Government of Saskatchewan.

 University of Toronto – Adult Education and Community Development Graduate Program